AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ```
 From here, the team must incorporate some knowledge on the depth in which water travels through a traditional AguaClara OStaRS filter.
 The filter backwash ratio is the ratio between settled sand height during filtration and expanded sand height during backwash.
 Because the filter backwash ratio is 1.3 (PiFiBw), which has been empirically determined, the team must determine a settled sand height first.

-The team decides that with the scale model in mind, 4 cm of sand in the flow direction (filter_length) is a fair parameter to start with.
+The team decides that with the scale model in mind, 3.65 inches of sand in the flow direction (filter_length) is a fair parameter to start with.
 With this one measurement, and the ratio between filter velocity and backwash velocity, all other parameters fall into place.

 ```python
 PiFiBw = 1.3